ramanishsingh/RealGas/docs/source/index.rst

 ..
-SciThermo documentation master file, created by sphinx-quickstart on Wed Apr  8 20:57:56 2020.
+GasThermo documentation master file, created by sphinx-quickstart on Wed Apr  8 20:57:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SciThermo's documentation!
+Welcome to GasThermo's documentation!
 ======================================

 .. toctree::